When are the lessons?

 Yes!
 You can donate to S.W.A.M.
 Canada here.
 Donations can be directed to a specific chapter!

 Because of the high processing fees associated with other payment methods, we are only able to accept payment by cash or cheque at this time.

 Unfortunately not at this time.

-Yes, there is public parking available around the building, as well as in front of the YMCA.
+Yes, there is public parking available in front of the location, as well as on adjacent streets.